ErpNetDocs/info/information/qa/hosting-reliability-qa.md

 Yes.

 There is a dedicated team, monitoring all systems 24x7x365.
-In case of an issue, reaction time is usually less than 5 minutes, day and night.
+In case of an issue, reaction time is usually in the 5-15 minutes range, day and night.

 ### What happens in case of a hardware problem?